By Phil Wilkinson-Jones | Monday, October 24th 2022

 Free public wifi rarely offers a particularly fast connection – it's unlikely to be as fast as your home broadband deal.
 It will be enough to check your emails or scroll through Facebook, but you’d probably struggle to stream Spotify or Netflix.
 Best stick to using your mobile data for that.

 If you don’t like the idea of relying on public wifi networks, you can create your own wherever you like – as long as you can get a 4G or 5G signal.
 There are two ways of doing this.
 One way is to get yourself a MiFi device, which creates its own little wifi hotspot so you can get your tablet or laptop hooked up wirelessly.
 The other is to use your phone’s 4G or 5G connection using technology called tethering.
-Just check whether your mobile provider allows this first, as not all of them do.
+Just check first whether your mobile provider allows this, and whether it imposes a usage limit.

 Wifi hotspots can be found in public buildings such as libraries, airports, museums and hospitals.
 Council websites will often have lists of the places in your area where public wifi is available.

-If you’re travelling on the Tube, you can get Virgin Media wifi at 260 London Underground stations (ticket halls, corridors and platforms), but not in the tunnels.
-You can also access wifi courtesy of The Cloud at 79 London Overground stations.
+If you’re travelling on the Tube, you can get Virgin Media wifi at over 250 London Underground stations (ticket halls, corridors and platforms), but not in the tunnels.
+You can also access wifi courtesy of The Cloud at over 79 London Overground stations.
 Connection is free for the first 60 minutes and subject to a small fee thereafter.
 Visit Transport for London's website for more information on this.

 It’s always worth checking for free wifi if you’re eating out, especially in chain restaurants as they often have deals in place with wifi providers.
 The same goes for big highstreet shops.
 For example O2 provides wifi hotspots at McDonalds, while The Cloud offers free wifi in Pret a Manger.